purpleorchid360/KMHinstitute2021/content/bachelors-of-science/laboratory.md

 - **Overseas opportunities** in abundance
 - **Post-graduation options** include
   - MSc Mlt
-  - MSc clinical chemistry
+  - MSc Clinical Chemistry
-  - MSc clinical microbiology
+  - MSc Clinical Microbiology
-  - PGD in biomedical lab technology
+  - PGD in Biomedical Lab Technology
-  - PG in health care administration, hospital management
+  - PG in Healthcare Administration, Hospital Management
 - Lab technicians can also go for specialisation such as **Cytotechnologist** who have focus on a general variety of diseases found by using a microscope to detect abnormalities in human body cells.
   The average remuneration for a radiography technologist ranges 2.4 – 3.5 LPA.